 Discover Naples with our guides:

-What’s happening in Naples
+To keep in mind: what's happening in Naples

 - Thanks to Mibact’s initiative “Io vado al Museo” Naples State museums open free on first Sunday of month

 - Piazza del Plebiscito, one of the symbols of Naples, is a square located in the historic center, between the promenade and via Toledo, with an area of about 25 000 square meters, the square is one of the largest in the city and Italy and for this reason is the most used for major events.
-So if you want to discover naples events today, read our calendar of naples news event.
+So if you want to discover naples events today, read our calendar of Naples news event.

 - Miracle of St. Januarius, first Sunday in May - December 16th